Halla taps AI for personalized grocery and dish recommendations

 You just got home after a long commute from work, and you’re starving.
-The pantry’s empty — you didn’t get around to buying groceries — and so you fire up a food delivery app and hop over to a list of favorites.
+The pantry’s empty — you didn’t get around to buying groceries — so you fire up a food delivery app and hop over to a list of favorites.
 You’re in the mood for something different, but you’re stuck with indecision; what if you order something you end up disliking?

 Los Angeles-based startup Halla aims to solve that problem once and for all with Halla I/O (which stands for “intelligent ordering”), a platform that uses artificial intelligence (AI) to generate Netflix-like recommendations for grocery, restaurant, and food delivery apps and websites.